davidafsilva/vertx-logging-interceptor/README.md

 ### Usage
-After configuring the appropriate delegate factory, creating and registering an interceptor can be achieved by following the below steps:
+After configuring the appropriate delegate factory, creating and registering an interceptor can be achieved by following the steps below:
-1. Creating a non-blocking Interceptor
+1. Creating your own Interceptor
+1.1.
+Non-blocking
 ```kotlin
 object LogMessagesCounterInterceptor : NoOpLogInterceptor {
     private val counter = AtomicLong()